emqx/emqx-docs/en_US/data-integration/rule-configs.md

-# Use Rules with Config files
+# Use Rules with Configuration Files

 By modifying the configuration file `emqx.conf`, you can configure rules before EMQX starts.

-## Structure of Rule Configs
+## Structure of Rule Configuration

 Under the `rule_engine` engine namespace, one or more rules can be created using the `rules` configuration item: